Can I put this on my account?

 If you extend credit to customers, be sure to include your right to charge them interest in amounts owed your business for goods or services delivered to that customer.
 Many of us are just happy to get our original money repaid.
 But, if we borrowed money from our bank to finance that inventory, then converted it to an account receivable, we actually lost money in the portion of the transaction where we are paying interest to our bank while not collecting it from the customer.
 That’s not good!
 Be sure to check out the legalities and fine points of charging finance charges.
 You will find them to your advantage over time.

 Effective credit policies can be implemented or modified at any time.
-It is never too late to begin the process of turning your paper receivables into real cash!– Contributed by Mark Allen, business development consultant, UMKC SBTDC
+It is never too late to begin the process of turning your paper receivables into real cash!– Contributed by Mark Allen, prior business development consultant, UMKC SBTDC

 If you liked this post you might also like: